Joa705/FinalProject_Apputvikling/README.md

-- Patient monitoring app using React native and firestore database
+- Hospital Patient monitoring app using React native and firestore database